3D Product Photography Platforms: The Future of eCommerce Imagery

 Consider the case of a custom shoe company that sells seven different shoe styles, all with custom soles, laces, eyelets and toe caps.
 You’re dealing with countless materials, finishes and textures, and you have to actually manufacture and ship every possible combination of each shoe style in order to capture your entire line.
 Never mind what happens when you want to introduce new customization options!

 But with a product photography software, you create the models for each shoe component and scan in each material and finish just once.
 Then the software does the job of converting them into high-resolution images and configuring them in any way that the end user desires.
-You never have to “go back to square one” when you add to your product line, you simply add the new components and you’re ready to go.
-Most importantly, you can consistently show the entirety of what you offer to customers without breaking the bank.
+You never have to “go back to square one” when you add to your product line–you simply add the new components and you’re ready to go.
+Most importantly, you can consistently show the entirety of your product catalog to customers without breaking the bank.

 But 3D technology has come such a long way that visual fidelity is more reliable than ever.
 So whether you're considering hiring a virtual photography company or going with a 3D product photography platform, you get brilliant product images that are virtually indistinguishable from traditional high-end luxury photography.

 There is little you can do to prove this other than show the results, so see for yourself.
-One of these images is a photography and one was created for a platform?
+One of the below images is a photography and one was created for a platform.
 Can you tell which is which?
-Email us at email@example.com with your guess.
+Email us at firstname.lastname@example.org with your guess.

 Product research and market testing